 (\ref{ineq:ordering}) shows that an $\epsilon-$DP mechanism also guarantees $\epsilon-$MI-DP.
-Relations (a) and (b) in (\ref{ineq:ordering}) are results of Property 1 of statistical closeness given by Definition \ref{def:stat_close} in Section \ref{sec:preliminaries}.
-Ordering in b is obtained by for $\tilde{X} \sim P_{X_i|X^{-i}=x^{-i}}$ and $x^{-i}$ denotes an instance of $X^{-i}$.
-Thus, in (\ref{eq:step1}) we use $P_{Y|X^{-i}=x^{-i}}=\mathbb{E}\left[P_{Y|X_i=\tilde{X},X^{-i}=x^{-i}}\right]$. (\ref{eq:step2}) and (\ref{eq:step3}) respectively follow due to Jensen's inequality and the following definition of mutual information based on relative entropy where $\bar{X}^n \sim P_{X^n}$.
-Ordering (c) that states $\epsilon-\mathrm{MI-DP}\succeq \delta-\mathrm{DP}$ is a consequence of the following lemma. \begin{lemma}[\cite{CY16}] The following statement is satisfied with respect to the relation between $\epsilon-$MI-DP and $(\delta)-$ DP. (\ref{eq:orderingc}) is tightened as $\epsilon-\mathrm{MI-DP} \Longrightarrow (0, \delta')-\mathrm{DP}$ for $\epsilon \in [0,\ln2]$ for $\delta'=1-2h^{-1}(\ln2-\epsilon)$ and $h^{-1}$ denotes the inverse of the binary entropy function. \end{lemma} Lastly, ordering (d) of (\ref{ineq:ordering}) is due to Property 3 given by Definition \ref{def:stat_close}.
-The reader is referred to \cite[Section 3.3.]{CY16} for the full proof. \begin{remark} The major strength of $\epsilon-$MI-DP over other alternative mutual information based definitions of differential privacy lies in the maximization taken over all possible input distributions to capture the fact that differential privacy does not require a particular distribution of the input.
-Moreover, from a stochastic perspective, conditional mutual information reflects the strong adversary assumption of differential privacy and establishes another major strength of $\epsilon-$MI-DP that is based on Dwork's standard definition of differential privacy that originally stems from an implicit strong (also called informed) adversary assumption.
-Conditioning on the remaining entries of the dataset in $\epsilon-$MI-DP demonstrates this informed adversary assumption that the adversary has the knowledge of the entire dataset except for one entry, which was transmitted implicitly by using the notion of neighboring datasets in the original stochastic definition of differential privacy.
-From a practical point of view, another major strength of Definition \ref{def:MI-dP} lies in the ability to transfer information-theoretic rules and properties defined for Shannon information and related measures onto differential privacy. \end{remark} Next part provides some of the well-known information-theoretic rules that also apply to differential privacy as a consequence of Definition \ref{eq:MI-DP} and the ordering in (\ref{ineq:ordering}).
+Relations (a) and (b) in (\ref{ineq:ordering}) are results of Property 1 of statistical closeness given by Definition \ref{def:stat_close}.
+Ordering in (b) is achieved as follows for $\tilde{X} \sim P_{X_i|X^{-i}=x^{-i}}$ and $x^{-i}$ denotes an instance of $X^{-i}$.
+Thus, in (\ref{eq:step1}) we use $P_{Y|X^{-i}=x^{-i}}=\mathbb{E}\left[P_{Y|X_i=\tilde{X},X^{-i}=x^{-i}}\right]$.
+The steps in (\ref{eq:step2}) and (\ref{eq:step3}), respectively follow due to Jensen's inequality and the definition of mutual information based on relative entropy, that is where $\bar{X}^n \sim P_{X^n}$.
+Ordering (c) that states $\epsilon-\mathrm{MI-DP}\succeq \delta-\mathrm{DP}$ is a consequence of Lemma \ref{lemma2}. \begin{lemma}[\cite{CY16}] The following statement is satisfied with respect to the relation between $\epsilon-$MI-DP and $(\delta)-$ DP. (\ref{eq:orderingc}) is tightened as $\epsilon-\mathrm{MI-DP} \Longrightarrow (0, \delta')-\mathrm{DP}$ for $\epsilon \in [0,\ln2]$ for $\delta'=1-2h^{-1}(\ln2-\epsilon)$ and $h^{-1}$ denotes the inverse of the binary entropy function. \end{lemma} Lastly, ordering (d) in (\ref{ineq:ordering}) is due to Property 3 given by Definition \ref{def:stat_close}.
+The reader is referred to \cite[Section 3.3.]{CY16} for the full proof. \begin{remark} The major strength of $\epsilon-$MI-DP over other alternative mutual information based definitions of differential privacy lies in \textbf{the maximization taken over all possible input distributions to capture the fact that differential privacy does not require a particular distribution of the input.} Moreover, from a stochastic perspective, conditional mutual information reflects the strong adversary assumption of differential privacy and establishes another major strength of $\epsilon-$MI-DP that is based on Dwork's standard definition of differential privacy which originally stems from this assumption.
+Conditioning on the remaining entries of the dataset in $\epsilon-$MI-DP demonstrates that the adversary has the knowledge of the entire dataset except for one entry, which was transmitted implicitly by using the notion of neighboring datasets in the original stochastic definition of differential privacy.
+From a practical point of view, another major strength of Definition \ref{def:MI-dP} lies in the ability to transfer information-theoretic rules and properties defined for Shannon information and related measures onto differential privacy. \end{remark} Next part provides some of the well-known information-theoretic rules that also apply to differential privacy as a consequence of MI-DP and the ordering in (\ref{ineq:ordering}).